lltfm/openness/works/saltem_hoc/openness_gpt/responses/README.md

-# All notable responses from Openness GPT
+# Notable responses from Openness GPT

 An extended collection of notable responses from [Openness GPT](../../README.md#openness-gpt) that capture the essence of Openness.